HareeshChitikena/snake_locomotion_humble/README.md

-# snake_locomotion_humble
+# Snake_locomotion_humble

-working snake robot locomotion control, this code is set for ROS2 humble
+Working snake robot locomotion control, this code is set for ROS2 humble.

-snake_robo consist of different folders with package name my_bot.
+snake_robo consists of different folders with the package name my_bot.

 You need to clone snake_robo and colcon build to identify the package.